kallamrameshbabu/governance-aware-hybrid-data-quality/README.md

 - publication-ready figures
 - manuscript artifacts

-Users can reproduce every experiment described in the accompanying paper.
+Users can reproduce the experimental workflow after downloading the source datasets and placing them in the documented local paths.

 ---